Raihanul Abedin: Resignation

-On 8 April 2009, Abedin resigned from his position and a Joint Secretary from the Ministry of Local Government Rural Development (LGRD) of Bangladesh was a temporary replacement for him, before the newly elected government chose another suitor.
+On 8 April 2009, Abedin resigned from his position, and a joint secretary from the Ministry of Local Government Rural Development (LGRD) of Bangladesh was a temporary replacement for him, before the newly elected government chose another suitor.

-The new government filed a case that had Abedin allegedly occupying a state palatial residence, corruption and nepotism in appointment, promotion and transfer; unauthorised use of various official cars; use of staff for personal purposes.
+The new government filed a case that had Abedin allegedly occupying a state palatial residence, corruption and nepotism in appointment, promotion, and transfer; unauthorised use of various official cars; and use of staff for personal purposes.
 He also allegedly hired 331 employees with bribes, all from his ancestral region, Comilla.
-In addition, two deputy managing directors out of four, two additional chief engineers, two out of ten superintending engineers and most of those on muster roll were also from Comilla.
-It was later discovered that allegations regarding promoting or hiring employees from his ancestral region was decided by the WASA board.
+In addition, two deputy managing directors out of four, two additional chief engineers, two out of ten superintending engineers, and most of those on the muster roll were also from Comilla.
+It was later discovered that allegations regarding promoting or hiring employees from his ancestral region were decided by the WASA board.
 He was blamed for living in the "WASA chairman House" located in Gulshan.
-He claimed that the house was meant for the CEO of Dhaka WASA, which was the managing director.
-He said that the house was built in the late 80s and early 90s and at that time the house was named WASA chairman House and the post of the managing director was called chairman.
+He claimed that the house was meant for the CEO of Dhaka WASA, who was the managing director.
+He said that the house was built in the late 80s and early 90s, and at that time the house was named WASA chairman House and the post of managing director was called chairman.
 Upon request from the World Bank and various other foreign organisations, the name was changed to managing director.
 He said, "there is also a post called Board chairman but it is not to be confused with the CEO".

-In response, Abedin said that according to the WASA Act of 1996, he is entitled to live in the palatial complex, as he took initiatives during the caretaker government to retrieve a six bigha palatial house of WASA in Gulshan, which had been rented out to people without any legal authority.
+In response, Abedin said that according to the WASA Act of 1996, he is entitled to live in the palatial complex, as he took initiatives during the caretaker government to retrieve a six-bigha palatial house of WASA in Gulshan, which had been rented out to people without any legal authority.
 "A government residential house cannot be rented out," he added.

 After Abedin resigned, the charges disappeared.
-He concluded by saying "A certain group influenced some of media people to publish baseless reports about me with a malicious intention."
+He concluded by saying, "A certain group influenced some of media people to publish baseless reports about me with a malicious intention."